 Oral Communication Competency

 Students must demonstrate the ability to orally transmit ideas and information clearly.
 This requirement may be met through appropriate high school speech training or with an approved college-level course.
-COM 3110, Communication for Business and the Professions, SPC 4620 Strategic Speech Making, and SPC 4360 will also satisfy this requirement.
+COM 3110 (Communication for Business and the Professions), IDS 2491 (Communication Matters – Personal Responsibility in Public Speaking), SPC 2608 (Public Speaking), SPC 4620 (Strategic Speech Making), and SPC 4360 (Interviewing) will also satisfy this requirement.

 All students must meet the foreign language admission requirement.
 Students do not have an additional language requirement for the BS degree.
 The BA degree requires proficiency in a foreign language.

-Major Program of Studies in Professional Communication: thirty-six hours
+Major Program of Studies in Professional Communication (36 Hours)

 No grade below a "C–" will be accepted for any course in the major.
 Maintenance of a 2.0 cumulative GPA is required.
 The College of Applied Studies reserves the right to refuse admission or discontinue enrollment of any student at any time, if, in the judgment of the faculty, the student does not meet departmental or major standards.